Asahel-code/NaiAfya-services/README.md

 This is a ussd service that provide a client who initiate the ussd service the ability to connect to hospital services, by it initiating a call to the selected party.

+## Pre-requisite

+Before running this application ensure that all dependicies are installed.
+You can achieve this by running:

+### `npm install`

 ## Available Scripts

 In the project directory, you can run: